-Dr. Hage is very detail oriented, has a passion for technology, constantly invests in new cutting-edge equipment and has more than 1000 successful dental implant surgeries in his resume.
+Dental implant dentist Dr. Hage is very detail-oriented, has a passion for technology, constantly invests in new cutting-edge equipment and has more than 1000 successful dental implant surgeries in his resume.
 Dr. Hage is well known for over-engineering dental treatment plans often at no extra charge for patients.
 He believes in Quality Dental Works Without Compromise.

 Dr. Armin Hage – Professional Training & Associations